Muchi Muchi Pork!

 These are the words that appear (in Japanese, of course) on an advertisement for Muchi Muchi Pork!, a 2007 shooter from Cave.
 Japan has long ago introduced the “cat girl” to the rest of the girl, so it seems logical that other animal-human conglomerations should exist – this game here stars “pig girls”, with are characterized by pink ears and a chunky physique.
 The enemies are all various other animals dressed in military garb – Major Sirloin, Officer Lamb, the penultimate foe General Pork Fillet – and there’s a recurring theme of pork dishes, appearing literally in some menus, and as names of some of the characters.
 It is largely inexplicable – Deathsmiles had some precedence with its gothic lolita theme due to the popularity of the Touhou shooters, but even when viewed with the typical “LOL JAPAN” sentiment, this is pretty damned bizarre.

-The story involves a trio of females from Butazuka City who have been transformed into pig-girls by the evil General Pork Fillet, who comes from the far away planet of Iberiko (a reference to the Iberian peninsula, where Spain is located, also known as a country so obsessed with pork products that it actually has a famous restaurant called “Museum of Ham“.)
+The story involves a trio of females from Butazuka City who have been turned into pig-girls (technically, just wearing rubber pig suits) by the evil General Pork Fillet, who comes from the far away planet of Iberiko (a reference to the Iberian peninsula, where Spain is located, also known as a country so obsessed with pork products that it actually has a famous restaurant called “Museum of Ham“.)
 The pig-girls fly via bikes (called “ketta machines”, which derives from the word for bicycle in the Nagoyan dialect), which are powered by pedaling (to lose weight, one might surmise?).
 The characters are designed by Kazuhiko Kawasaki, who is well known for illustrating rather plump, cutesy women.

 Characters